MichaelHanJ/EE285-Team-Calexy/README.md

 Image Path saved in cropped_images/image_path.txt Enter Image Path:
 ```
 This network prints out the objects detected, the confidence, cooridinates for box and how long it took to find them.
-The detected result with bounding box is saved to predictions.png in the EE285-Team-Calexy folder.
+The detected result with bounding box is saved to `predictions.png` file.
+You can check it out in the `EE285-Team-Calexy` folder.
 The cooresponding coordinates of the bounding box are stored in the `location.txt` file in the `locations` folder.
-If you want to perform age/race/gender classification, you need to exit the test process.
+If you want to perform age/race/gender classification, you need to exit the test process for face detection.
 You can press `Control + C` to exit.

 ## Age/race/gender Classification